.png)

 Lagos Biennial 2019

-In recent decades, Lagos has expanded exponentially through large-scale land reclamation initiatives, major industrial and luxury development projects, new transportation infrastructures, and sprawling housing settlements.
-This steady growth has transformed and amplified the city’s distinctive history as a cosmopolitan hub, and incubator of cultural and technological innovation.
-Yet such rapid change continues to raise immense challenges, facing cities across the globe, about the impact of urbanisation on conceptions of identity and citizenship, affordable housing, the sustainability of natural resources, and socio-economic equality.
+In recent decades, Lagos has undergone massive expansion, driven by large-scale land reclamation initiatives, major industrial and luxury development projects, new transportation infrastructures, and sprawling housing settlements.
+This growth has reshaped the city’s cosmopolitan identity and reputation as a hub for cultural and technological innovation.
+However, the rapid changes pose significant challenges faced by cities worldwide, including issues of identity, citizenship, affordable housing, sustainable resource use, and socio-economic equality.

 Artist List